New EnglandFarm Guide

 A Connecticut guide for summer raspberry rows, later blackberry picking, orchard markets, shoreline farms, and relaxed family berry trips.

-The trick is to separate wishful season timing from what is actually open today.
+The trick is to separate the usual season from what is actually open today.
 Raspberries and blackberries ripen in waves, and farms may pause U-pick between flushes.

 Farm picks

-These farms give Connecticut readers a balanced starting list across established orchards, dedicated berry operations, and shoreline-region stops.
+These farms give Connecticut pickers a useful spread of established orchards, dedicated berry operations, and shoreline-region stops.

 Middlefield, CT